Pickleball Gear

 this set has four paddles, so you can start a doubles game straight away.

-You want easy game setup:
+• You want an easy setup:

 Pass if: